 In an aviary setting, I found them to be very social beings.
 A little "friendly" fight here and there with their aviary co-habitants, but generally they get along really well and are non-aggressive.

 However, in cages, these birds can be quite territorial and injury or even death can result from one of their fights.
 In cages, they are best kept alone.

 They do make very pretty aviary birds - and the melodious song of the males add a lot to the charm of any aviary.

 They are never going to be "cuddly pets"

 .. and I know, having handfed some of them from day 1 (which is not an easy task).
 However, these charming birds do become quite confiding, and may eventually without fear perch on your finger or your shoulder.

 They make a great choice for people who enjoy watching birds rather than having a demanding pet that requires a lot of personal attention.

 Housing Your Canary:

-I hate to see them in small cages.
-Since these are birds that will just about ALWAYS be in a cage, I would hope that people give them a roomy flight cage, maybe with some plants in it too for the canaries to enjoy.
+I really hate to see them in small cages.
+Since these are birds that will just about ALWAYS be in a cage, I would hope that people give them a roomy flight cage - ideally with some plants in it too for the canaries to enjoy.
 They should be able to fly.
 Make it a "project" to prepare an attractive flight cage for them, with lots of toys (no STRING toys though that might strangle them) and natural branches, maybe some plants.

 Your canary should be kept in a room with plenty of natural light.
 Do not place cage near a window where he may get a cold draft.
 Since a male canary's singing is stimulated by people movements, keep your canary in a room you occupy frequently.